rakhimov/scram/doc/design_description.rst

   initialization phase validates the values and logic supplied from the input files.
 The constructs and analysis are initialized according to the configurations supplied from the configuration file and command-line.
+  After the initialization step, it is not expected that constructs of the analysis change.

 - Risk Analyzer operates on the valid model with the initialized fault, event trees, and other constructs to provide the requested results.
 It runs after